 Can I freeze praline clusters?

-Yes, you can freeze praline clusters!
-Place them in an airtight container with parchment paper between layers to prevent sticking.
-Thaw them at room temperature before serving for the best texture.
+Yes , put them in an airtight container with parchment paper between layers .
+Thaw at room temp before eating for best texture .

 Conclusion